tom-james-watson/dat-cp/README.md

 #### Advantages over plain [dat](github.com/datproject/dat)

 `dcp` is designed to have an API that is more reminiscent of `scp` and `rsync`.
-The standard cli `dat` program requires the additional mental overhead of understanding how the underlying Dat protocol works. `dat` also pollutes the filesystem with metadata files, whereas with `dcp` these are kept in-memory instead.
+The standard cli `dat` program requires the additional mental overhead of understanding how the underlying Dat protocol works. `dat` forces you to share a single whole folder, whilst with `dcp` you can copy an arbitrary set of paths. `dat` also pollutes the filesystem with metadata files, whereas with `dcp` these are kept in-memory instead.

 ## Example